Székesfehérvár: Interwar period

 New prosperity arrived between the two world wars, when several new factories were opened.
 In 1922 a radio station was established.
 It used two masts insulated against ground, each with a height of 152 metres.
 The last mast of the station was demolished in 2009.

 World War II

-In 1944, after the occupation of Hungary by Nazi Germany, the city's Jewish population was confined to a ghetto and was eventually deported to the Auschwitz death camp, together with further 3,000 Jews from the area.
+In 1944, after the occupation of Hungary by Nazi Germany, the city's Jewish population was confined to a ghetto and was eventually deported to the Auschwitz concentration camp, together with further 3,000 Jews from the area.
 The pre-war Jewish population consisted of Neolog (Reform) and Orthodox communities with their respective synagogues, and some of its members were active Zionists.